Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 The RPi 3+ received direct power from the battery's USB port.

+Our configuration for the CA3 is as follows:

+Our configuration for the Microcontroller is as follows:

+The only configuration change we made to the RPi 3+ is adding the commandline program for the Python program to pipe output to the Streamr CLI program.

 ## Types of Data
 There are two types of data recorded with the PoC: